Meet the Parents

 I admit that I do.

-"Well, now you will understand better why I am the way I am," she says, "though maybe I will be a little different from now on, with what I now know about my parents.
+"Well, now you will understand better why I am the way I am," she says, "though maybe I will be a little different from now on, with what I am now knowing about my parents.
 But be a pal and do not spread it around too much, okay?
 It is very ... personal stuff."
 And for once she is not putting on her frightening look, but almost seems to be pleading.

 "That is okay, Griselda," I say.
 "I will keep my lip buttoned on a lot of it, for I know that even if you do nothing to me, your family may not wish to have things that I am hearing repeated.
 But one thing I wish to know that is not personal stuff, and maybe you can enlighten me.
 What is this haul that Constable Jorjar speaks of, that your mother does him and your father out of?"